RB-DEV94/Spotify_REST/README.md

 from  : https://developer.spotify.com/documentation/web-api/reference/#/

-The Spotify Web API has a detailed description about the authorization flow
+The Spotify Web API Documentation above has a detailed description about the authorization flow

 The application Runs on http://localhost:8080/api/